MicrosoftDocs/customer-insights/ci-docs/engagement-insights/get-started-websdk.md

 ---
-title: Get started with the web SDK for Dynamics 365 Customer Insights engagement insights capability
+title: Work with the web SDK
-author: ruthaisabokhae
-description: Learn how to use the engagement insights capability SDK to instrument your website. ms.author: ruthai ms.date: 10/05/2020 ms.service: product-insights ms.topic: conceptual
+description: Learn how to use the engagement insights capability SDK to instrument your website.
-robots: noindex,nofollow
+author: pickwick129
+ms.reviewer: ruthai
+ms.author: v-salash
+ms.date: 10/13/2020
+ms.service: product-insights
+ms.topic: conceptual
+ms.manager: shellyha
 ---

 # Get started with the web SDK

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 This tutorial guides you through the process of instrumenting your website with a Dynamics 365 Customer Insight engagement insights capability SDK.
-You start seeing events in your portal in five minutes or sooner.
+You'll start seeing events in your portal in five minutes or sooner.

 ## Configuration options